Epidemiologist

 The UK Health Security Agency (UKHSA), an executive agency sponsored by the Department of Health and Social Care, employs a large number of epidemiologists.
 Jobs are usually advertised on NHS Jobs or the Civil Service recruitment website.
 Similar positions are available at:

-Epidemiologists also work for other government bodies, such as the Health and Safety Executive (HSE), and for local authorities.
+Epidemiologists also work for other government bodies, such as the Office for Health Improvement & Disparities and Health and Safety Executive (HSE), and for local authorities.

 Universities and research institutions employ lecturers within the field of public health and epidemiology, as well as researchers working on specific projects.

-The private sector, especially global pharmaceutical companies, also employs epidemiologists with strong commercial awareness.
+The private sector, especially global pharmaceutical companies companies and global healthcare agencies, also employs epidemiologists with strong commercial awareness.

 Employers offering the possibility of hands-on field work include international charities targeting disease outbreaks overseas.
 These include: